ryanjoneil/recipe-box/sides/spinach-gratin.md

 2. Have spinach fully defrosted and wring out all excess water.

 3. In large stock pot, melt butter, and lightly brown garlic.
 Add heavy cream and bring to a slow simmer.
-Season with about 1 tablespoon ground black pepper and a large pinch of salt.
+Season with salt and pepper.

 4. Once cream is slightly thickened, about 5 minutes of simmering, add spinach.